dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 <a name="overview" />
 ## 1. Overview

 SnowPlow trackers fire _events_, which are `GET` requests of a [SnowPlow collector](collectors), whenever an event on a website or application takes place.
-By appending parameters and values to the end of those `GET` or `POST` requests, trackers can pass data into the collectors, for processing by SnowPlow.
+By appending parameters and values to the end of those `GET`  requests, trackers can pass data into the collectors, for processing by SnowPlow.

 The SnowPlow Tracker Protocol is the list of all the parameters that SnowPlow trackers use when firing events to push data into the [SnowPlow collectors] (collectors).
 Each parameter maps onto one or more fields in the [SnowPlow events table] (canonical-data-structure) employed in storage.
 Here we document which field in the [SnowPlow events table] (canonical-data-structure) each parameter added to the query string maps onto.